abcamiletto/flex/README.md

 ./install.sh
 ```

-The needed dependencies are (automatically installed with previous command):
+The needed dependencies are automatically installed with previous command
+For a custom installation, just the two following commands are needed:

 1. casadi